-Costs incurred to develop our internal administration, finance and accounting systems are capitalized during the application development stage and amortized over the software's estimated useful life of five years.
-During the three months ended March 31, 2013 and 2012, we capitalized \$0.7 million and \$0.1 million in software development costs, respectively.
+Costs incurred to develop our internal administration, finance and accounting systems are capitalized during the application development stage and amortized over the software's estimated useful life of three to five years.
+During the three months ended June 30, 2013 and 2012, we capitalized \$1.0 million and \$1.1 million in software development costs, respectively, and during the six months ended June 30, 2013 and 2012, we capitalized \$1.7 million and \$1.2 million, respectively.